antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 ### Linear vector space representation and dimension reduction

+**Remark:** In the rest of the document we use "term" to mean "word" or "stemmed word".

-The following code makes a document term matrix from the document collection, exaggerates the representations of the terms using ["TF-IDF"](https://en.wikipedia.org/wiki/Tfâidf), and then does topic extraction through dimension reduction.
+The following code makes a document-term matrix from the document collection, exaggerates the representations of the terms using ["TF-IDF"](https://en.wikipedia.org/wiki/Tfâidf), and then does topic extraction through dimension reduction.
 The dimension reduction is done with [NNMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization); see  [[AAp3](https://github.com/antononcube/MathematicaForPrediction/blob/master/NonNegativeMatrixFactorization.m), [AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/Documentation/Topic%20and%20thesaurus%20extraction%20from%20a%20document%20collection.pdf), [AA2](https://mathematicaforprediction.wordpress.com/2013/10/15/statistical-thesaurus-from-npr-podcasts/)].

     SeedRandom[312]